janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 Notes
 1. the current *Balena* version doesn't yet support the definition of a volume for such a mounted drive in the docker compose yaml file therefore this is handled through the influxdb container setup as described here above.
-2. It is not possible to mount the same USB drive also in telegraf container (I have tried that) and consequently telegraf it is not able to report the `disk` metrics for this USB drive.
+2. It is not possible to mount the same USB drive also in telegraf container (I have tried that) and consequently telegraf is not able to report the `disk` metrics for this USB drive.

 ## 8. Internet access via Balena's public URL and Nginx.
 The [nginx](http://nginx.org/en/docs/) container has been configured so that when you enable the Balena public device URL that you can access the following applications over the internet: